neuralabc/spft-java/README.md

 `blocks.trials`: A list of the presentation values and their actual timestamps using a CPU clock
 `blocks.endTimestamp`: The end of the block using a CPU clock
 `devices`: A list of hardware force devices with each element containing the full stream of data starting when one of the triggers is received
-`triggers`: A lif of triggers received throughout the session
+`triggers`: A list of triggers received throughout the session `triggersOut`: If present, indicates serial out hardware device and port name for triggers sent to arduino.
+Contains the times and values for each trigger

 ## Implementation notes
 ### Force bar height